prwkhar/todo_backend/readme.md

 # Todo API

 This is a simple Todo API that allows users to perform CRUD operations on tasks.
 The API provides endpoints to create, fetch, update, and delete tasks.
+I have give postman collection in this simply run the program and test using postman.

 ## Features
 - Fetch all tasks with their completion status